How to apply

 Registration and taking the test

 You must register to be able to take BMAT.
 Registration is separate from the UCAS application process.
-This year's BMAT will take place on 18 October.
+Registration opens for the BMAT on the 1st September this year and the test on the 18th of October.

 If you have any questions regarding this policy, please contact Lancaster Medical School: firstname.lastname@example.org